 Across the country, people depend on their mobile phones for a multitude of uses.
 A variety of APPs are designed to help people connect socially, pay for goods and services, shop online, travel, and entertain.
 Anywhere you go and everything you do can be paid for or managed via your cellphone in China.
 This brings a whole new level of convenience that is unheard of in the rest of the world.
 Just be sure to keep your phone charged!

-Messaging and Social Media
+Chinese Messaging Apps and Chinese Social Media Apps

 Regardless of where you are headed in China, keeping in touch with friends and family is more than essential.
 Because of this, Chinese companies have developed cutting edge social media applications to keep everyone connected and up to date with the latest news and trends.

 WeChat has become the breakout messaging app in China, equivalent to WhatsApp.
 It is another popular social media produced by Tencent, China’s tech giant, created after QQ.
 This is an absolute must if you’re coming to live in China or here for an extended period, or if you want to communicate with pretty much anyone in China.
 Everyone that has a phone uses WeChat for some purpose.
 You can connect with friends, family, and strangers to share messages, photos, and videos.
 WeChat is often used for more intimate conversation.
 You can also share PYQ (stories) of photos or videos with all of your friends on the application.
+Learn more on How to Use WeChat.

 QQ was the first messaging platform created by Tencent in 1999.
 While this application once was the front runner of messaging and file sharing, it has since changed from a daily use APP to one focused on business applications.
 QQ offers most Chinese people with access to their personal and professional emailing service, using a platform that is comparable to Gmail.
 QQ also still has instant messaging and file sharing capabilities that have proven extremely useful in professional environments.
 For those looking to conduct business in China, QQ is a must-have.